-A lot of job seekers struggle with how to submit employment references.
+Many job seekers struggle with how to submit employment references.

 Submitting employment references when requested by the hiring authority is the correct procedure.
 Do not add references to a resume.

 References belong on a separate piece of paper that matches your resume.
 Use the same format and letterhead.
-Quite often, you will not be asked for them until you are in the job interview.
+Quite often, you will not be asked for them until you are in a job interview.

 Why You Need References